IBM/svn-connector-for-storediq/README.md

  # for Gateway
  scp –rp svn_connector root@<IP address of Gateway>:/usr/lib/python2.6/site-packages
 ```
-> If development system is windows, then copy operation can be done using winscp.
+> If development system is Windows, then copy operation can be done using winscp.

 ### 3. Register the Connector with live IBM StoredIQ